 “My father had an idea that his boys ought to learn to work, in the summer as well as in the winter, and so he bought a five-acre farm, which eventually grew to include more than thirty acres.
 We lived there in the summer and returned to the city when school started.

 “We had a large orchard, and the trees had to be pruned each spring.
 Father took us to pruning demonstrations put on by experts from the agriculture college.
 We learned a great truth—that you could pretty well determine the kind of fruit you would pick in September by the way you pruned in February.
 The idea was to space the branches so that the fruit would be exposed to sunlight and air.
 Further, we learned that new, young wood produces the best fruit.
-That has had many applications in life” (in Conference Report, Apr.
-1993, 68; or Ensign, May 1993, 52).
+That has had many applications in life” (“Some Lessons I Learned as a Boy,” Ensign, May 1993, 52).

 President Gordon B. Hinckley shared the following insights into his childhood:

 “In 1915 President Joseph F. Smith asked the people of the Church to have family home evening.
 My father said we would do so, that we would warm up the parlor where Mother’s grand piano stood and do what the President of the Church had asked.

 “We were miserable performers as children.
 We could do all kinds of things together while playing, but for one of us to try to sing a solo before the others was like asking ice cream to stay hard on the kitchen stove.
 In the beginning we would laugh and make cute remarks about one another’s performance.
 But our parents persisted.
 We sang together.
 We prayed together.
 We listened quietly while Mother read Bible and Book of Mormon stories.
 Father told us stories out of his memory. …